Chippewa County Clerk's Office

 How do I change my name?
 Once your license is filed in the county you were married in, which is usually done by the officiant within 3 days of the ceremony, you will need to apply and purchase a certified copy of your marriage certificate.
-Remember, the marriage license is filed in the county where the marriage was performed so that is the county that you need to purchase the copy from.
-Once you receive your certified copy, take that along with your birth certificate and driver's license to the Social Security Office.
+You can now request a copy of the marriage certificate in ANY county in Wisconsin Once you receive your certified copy, take that along with your birth certificate and driver's license to the Social Security Office.
 The closest Social Security Office is located at 4120 Oakwood Hills Pkwy, Eau Claire, WI 54701.

 A printable brochure on how to obtain a marriage license is located in our Marriage License Brochure [PDF]